On the transition between the disordered and antiferroelectric phases of the 6-vertex model: Discussion and open questions

 \section{Discussion and open questions}

-It is known that the segment of the self-dual curve~$\sinh 2J = e^{-2U}$ where $J\ge U$ is critical~\cite{DumRauTas17,Rao19}.
-It is natural to try to extend the statement of Theorem~\ref{thm:ashkin-teller} to prove that no transition takes place on the self-dual curve when $J<U$, so that the critical line indeed splits into two critical curves immediately after~$J=U=\tfrac14\log 3$ (both transitions are sharp by~\cite{DumRauTas17,Rao19}).
+The segment of the self-dual curve~$\sinh 2J = e^{-2U}$ where $J\ge U$ can be shown to be critical using~\cite{DumRauTas17}\footnote{See a recent work~\cite{AouDobGla23} for the details.}.
+It is natural to try to extend the statement of Theorem~\ref{thm:ashkin-teller} to prove that no transition takes place on the self-dual curve when $J<U$, so that the critical line indeed splits into two critical curves immediately after~$J=U=\tfrac14\log 3$ (both transitions can be shown to be sharp using~\cite{DumRauTas17}).